 Want more popcorn treats?
-Try our healthy savory popcorn with this Olive Oil Popcorn (Garlic and Rosemary) recipe or our sweet and satisfying Peanut Butter Popcorn.
+Try our healthy savory popcorn with this Olive Oil Popcorn (Garlic and Rosemary) recipe or our sweet and satisfying Peanut Butter Popcorn or a combination of both with our Homemade Chex Mix with Caramel Corn.

 When standing at the popcorn stand in the mall, which one do you pick?
 Buttered popcorn, cheese, Caramel Corn, or another flavor?